-I went back again to London a few months ago with my parents and my aunt for our annual ritual of traveling together.
-It’s been years since we have talked about it and we finally got to visit together this amazing city.
+I went back again to London a few months ago with my parents and my aunt for our annual ritual of traveling.
+It’s been years since we have talked about it and we finally got to visit this amazing city together.

 Even if I traveled to London many times, each trip is different.
 There are always new things to do and London changes each month of the year.

 In autumn you can wander around the parks with their trees in colors.
 In winter you can look for shelter inside the free museums of the city and in the traditional pubs at night.
 At Christmas time walk around the markets along the Thames with some hot chocolate in your hands and try different cookies.
 And in spring and summer finally enjoy a full day of sunlight around the streets and the parks of the city.